Didn’t you know that feather dusters only push the dust around. This is not good for people with allergies.

 Thanks , I did not know there was a difference.
 How do you clean the feathers and is it oil in the feathers that attract the dust?

 It is the feather itself that collects all the dust.
 There are millions of little feathers on each plume.
 They collect the dust.
 It is not oil.
-I took this video how easy it is to feather dust my living room.
+I took this close-up picture of my duster.

 We use baby shampoo to clean the duster about once a year.
 Every day when you dust.
 You go outside and shake out the dust.
 We call it blessing the world.

 Here is a great testimonial to help you understand how it works.

 I’m a fairly new FlyBaby.
 I ordered my feather duster a couple of weeks ago and just had to tell you that you’ve changed my attitude about dusting forever!

 An old friend of mine and I had a saying, “Dusting should be illegal!”
 Neither of us liked the activity much.
 I always put it off until my house was thick with dust.
 Needless to say, when I did get around to dusting, it took forever and I’d end up sneezing and coughing afterwards.
 I’ve always used a rag and furniture polish, that’s how I learned to do it.
 After all, feather dusters just move the dust around, right?